 - There is no entrance fee for the park or lake.
 (There is a cost for boat rentals.)

-- The lakes re-opened as of June 6, 2002.
-They are operating at 50% capacity with mitigation efforts in place (including social distancing and wearing face masks when not in the water.
+- The lakes re-opened as of June 6, 2020.
+As of mid-July, they are operating at 75% capacity with mitigation efforts in place (including social distancing and wearing face masks when not in the water).

 After unwinding amidst the quiet, natural beauty at Laurel Lake and Pine Grove Furnace State Park, continue your Weekend Easy escape with an overnight stay at a nearby hotel or a more intimate B&B. If you're feeling more adventurous, bring a tent and set up at the park's campground or rent the historic, two-story Paymaster's Cabin if you are looking for more modern conveniences.
 (Reservations are recommended.)